Left Arrow

 1. Project prep

-A UX audit team sets up a schedule for research, questionnaires, etc. and will have initial engagements with your product and team, just to get a feel for it and the scope of the project.
+A UX audit team sets up a schedule for research, questionnaires, etc. and will have initial engagements with your product and team, just to get a feel for it and the scope of the UX design project.

 2. Product discovery